krishna-das-m/krishnadasm/README.md

 ![demo](https://raw.githubusercontent.com/bchiang7/v4/main/src/images/demo.png)

-## 🚨 Forking this repo (please read!)

-Many people have contacted me asking me if they can use this code for their own website, and the answer to that question is usually **yes, with attribution**.

-I value keeping my site open source, but as you all know, _**plagiarism is bad**_.
-It's always disheartening whenever I find that someone has copied my site without giving me credit.
-I spent a non-trivial amount of effort building and designing this iteration of my website, and I am proud of it!
-All I ask of you all is to not claim this effort as your own.

-Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/).

 ### TL;DR

 Yes, you can fork this repo.
 Please give me proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
 Thanks!